Skip to content

 » READ MORE: Eagles’ Grant Calcaterra discusses tight end battle, ‘workhorse’ Jalen Hurts, and Dallas Goedert’s impact

 “Just to have everyone behind me every week rooting for the same stuff and cheering the same successes,” Nick Calcaterra said.
-“Even it’s just a nice block, the whole bar is like, ‘Oh, man.
+“Even if it’s just a nice block, the whole bar is like, ‘Oh, man.
 That block was so crucial.’
-These days in the NFL aren’t going to last forever so you just try to soak it up as much as you can while it does last because it’s so fun and so exciting.
+These days in the NFL aren’t going to last forever, so you just try to soak it up as much as you can while it does last because it’s so fun and so exciting.
 This place enhances the experience and the fun all the more.”

 Grant Calcaterra stops by Lombard House each offseason to host a fundraiser for the National Fallen Firefighters Foundation.
 Concussions in college nearly caused the tight end to leave football and become a firefighter before he decided to give the game one last chance.

-“I’ve met everyone out there and it’s an awesome crew,” Grant Calcaterra said.
-“They’ve really taken him in and taken care of him so I felt compelled to go out there and do something cool for them.”
+“I’ve met everyone out there, and it’s an awesome crew,” Grant Calcaterra said.
+“They’ve really taken him in and taken care of him, so I felt compelled to go out there and do something cool for them.”

 A home for an Eagles legend